Before you begin the process of setting up Contrast, explore the requirements, processes and benefits to including it in your current workflows.

 Schedule meetings with your CSCP to track metrics that are important to you.
 For each application, consider the following metrics.
 They can be monitored from the Contrast dashboard and Attacks pages.

 You’re ready to start with your first tranche of applications to Assess and Protect.
-(Review the Quick Start Guide one more time, just for good measure.)
+(Review the UI Introduction one more time, just for good measure.)

 After each application is onboarded, your CSCP will hold the following meetings to ask a few questions.